LLNL/sundials/doc/arkode/examples/source/cpp_serial.rst

 ODE within ARKODE on a problem having an analytical solution, :math:`Y(t) = V e^{Dt} V^{-1} Y(0)`.
-As seen in the plots below, the computed solution tracks the analytical solution quite well (left), and results in errors with exactly the magnitude as specified by the requested error tolerances (right).
+As seen in the plots below, the computed solution tracks the analytical solution quite well (left), and results in errors with precisely the magnitude specified by the requested error tolerances (right).

 .. image:: figs/plot-ark_analytic_sys.png